renehorstmann/Assetc/README.md

 # Assetc
 Compile an asset directory into a C source file.

-## In active development!
-Everything except subdirs seem to work

 ## Compilation of assets
 To compile an asset directory, see the examples below:
 ```bash